Kavya Kalyanram

 Kavya Kalyanram is an Indian actress who appears in Telugu films.
-Her acting career began as a child actor in Hyderabad, Telangana, India. as a child artist, with the movie Snehamante Idera.
+Her acting career began as a child actor in Hyderabad, Telangana, India with the movie Snehamante Idera.
 She subsequently appeared in several other films, including Gangotri, Tagore, Vijayendra Varma, Balu, Bunny, Pandurangadu and Ullasamga Utsahamga.
 She made her lead debut with Masooda in 2022.
 She is known for her role Balagam (2023).
 She starred in Ustaad (2023).

 Early life and career

 Kavya Kalyanram was born in Kothagudem on 20 July 1998 and raised in Hyderabad.
 After playing roles as a child artiste, she was noticed for her role in Balagam (2023).